-7.1.1 Capital and long-term funding risk
+7.1.1 CAPITAL AND LONG-TERM FUNDING RISK

-The Group's objectives when managing capital are to safeguard its ability to continue as a going concern, provide returns for its Partners and to maintain a prudent level of funding.
-The Group is a long-term business, held in trust for the benefit of its Partners.
+The Partnership's objectives when managing capital are to safeguard its ability to continue as a going concern, provide returns for its Partners and to maintain a prudent level of funding.
+The Partnership is a long-term business, held in trust for the benefit of its Partners.
 The co-ownership model means that it is not able to raise equity externally.

-The Group's capital management strategy is to maintain a prudent capital structure, seeking to ensure the long-term financial sustainability of the Group by maintaining a financial risk profile consistent with an investment grade credit rating.
-Although the Group does not have an external credit rating, it routinely monitors its capital and liquidity requirements, primarily through the Debt Ratio (see page 30 of the Partnership's Annual Report and Accounts), whilst maintaining an appropriate level of cash and committed debt headroom and a managed debt maturity profile to reduce refinancing risk and ensure continuity of funding.
+The Partnership's capital management strategy is to maintain a prudent capital structure, seeking to ensure the long-term financial sustainability of the Partnership by maintaining a financial risk profile consistent with an investment grade credit rating.
+Although the Partnership does not have an external credit rating, it routinely monitors its capital and liquidity requirements, primarily through the Debt Ratio (see page 30), whilst maintaining an appropriate level of cash and committed debt headroom and a managed debt maturity profile to reduce refinancing risk and ensure continuity of funding.
 Forms of borrowing include bond issues, assets acquired via finance leases, assets obtained for use via operating leases, the pension deficit and Share Incentive Plan shares as part of the BonusSave scheme.

-7.1.2 Liquidity risk
+7.1.2 LIQUIDITY RISK

-In line with the Board approved Treasury Standard, the Group is required to hold a minimum amount of liquidity, made up of a mixture of cash and undrawn committed credit facilities.
-Liquidity requirements are managed in line with short and long-term cash flow forecasts and reviewed against the Group's debt portfolio and maturity profile.
+In line with the Partnership Board approved Treasury Standard, the Partnership is required to hold a minimum amount of liquidity, made up of a mixture of cash and undrawn committed credit facilities.
+Liquidity requirements are managed in line with short and long-term cash flow forecasts and reviewed against the Partnership's debt portfolio and maturity profile.
 Surplus cash is invested in interest bearing accounts, short-term deposits and other short-term investments with sufficient, prudent liquidity determined by the above mentioned cash flow forecasts.
-The Group actively reviews and manages its cash holdings, sources of debt and committed credit facilities.
-Greater emphasis has been placed on cash balances providing a material portion of the Group's overall liquidity, with undrawn committed credit facilities complementing these balances.
-The Group has a £450m committed credit facility, maturing November 2021 and a £50m committed credit facility maturing in March 2021.
-At the year-end, the Group had total undrawn committed credit facilities of £500m (2017: £450m).
-In addition to these facilities, the Group has listed bonds totalling £875m (2017: £875m) of which £275m mature in 2019, £300m in 2025 and £300m in 2034.
+The Partnership actively reviews and manages its cash holdings, sources of debt and committed credit facilities.
+Greater emphasis has been placed on cash balances providing a material portion of the Partnership's overall liquidity, with undrawn committed credit facilities complementing these balances.
+The Partnership has a £450m committed credit facility, maturing November 2021 and a £50m committed credit facility maturing in March 2021.
+At the year-end, the Partnership had total undrawn committed credit facilities of £500m (2017: £450m).
+In addition to these facilities, the Partnership has listed bonds totalling £875m (2017: £875m) of which £275m mature in 2019, £300m in 2025 and £300m in 2034.
 The bonds have fixed coupons, and their maturity profiles are set out in note 7.3.

-The Group's listed bonds and committed credit facilities contain financial covenants.
-Throughout the year the Group maintained comfortable headroom against its covenants and is expected to do so into the foreseeable future.
+The Partnership's listed bonds and committed credit facilities contain financial covenants.
+Throughout the year the Partnership maintained comfortable headroom against its covenants and is expected to do so into the foreseeable future.